tanksdude/automated-reddit-video-tool/README.md

 I got around this issue by making an AutoHotkey script to drag a Transform effect and update all the values necessary.
 Yes, I updated the script for each comment.

 Alternatively, you could scale the image so you don't even need a background, but that makes a less interesting viewing experience.

+### Video codec note

+The video codec is set to H.264, because that's been the standard for a long time.
+As of writing this, the industry is slowly moving towards AV1.
+You will need to update the script a little if you want to use the AV1 codec.

 ## Example usage